-If you currently have an individual policy that does meet our cost-effective criteria, please contact Evergreen for information about whether we could pay your premiums.
+If you currently have an individual policy that does meet our cost-effective criteria, please contact Evergreen to find out whether we can pay your premiums.

 How do I apply for an Individual Health insurance Plan?

 You should compare benefits and premiums before applying for coverage.
 The Office of the Insurance Commissioner keeps a complete list of the carriers, the counties they serve, and sample rates.
-You can also call SHIBA’s Consumer Hotline at 1-800-562-6900 to ask for a copy of this publication.
+You can also call the Statewide Health Insurance Benefits Advisors' (SHIBA) Consumer Hotline at 1-800-562-6900 to ask for a copy of this publication.

 If Evergreen informs you that we can pay for an individual plan that you already have, submit your plan information along with application to Evergreen.

-- Include a copy of your insurance card, documentation of the monthly premium amount, and information about the plan's prescription benefits.
+- Include documentation of the monthly premium amount.
+In addition, Evergreen may need the Summary of Benefits for the plan.
 We will process your application and send a check to your insurance carrier.

 - You will also need to enroll in EIP if you are not a current EIP client.

 - What does the plan exclude?